-But what happens if you’ve suddenly lost your way back after a camping trip in the woods and forgot to pack a single rope for survival?
-You can make one from the plants around you.
-It’s a learning process, but it’s not impossible to master.
+But what happens if you suddenly get lost after a camping trip in the woods and forget to pack a single rope for survival?
+As long as you know how to make rope from the plants around you, you’ll be fine.

 Step 1: Find Plant Fibers

 All plants have fiber, but you must find the strongest fibers to make the sturdiest DIY rope.
 Here are some plants with the toughest fibers:

 Stinging nettle is the most abundant plant in the Pacific Northwest.
 But as its name suggests, this type of plant stings, making it quite hard to handle.
 However, you can lessen its harsh effects by proper harvesting and drying.
 Once you have those covered, you’ll have one of the most valuable plants around.

 Stinging nettle isn’t only packed with nutrients and excellent for medicinal purposes—it’s also loaded with strong fibers that can be an ideal material for natural cordage.
 Just remember to use gloves when making cordage using this plant because its pricks can get pretty uncomfortable.

 Yucca is a perennial shrub that grows throughout most continental United States on roadsides, open fields, and sandy woods.
 A yucca is easy to spot with its pointy, sword-like leaves stretching out from its base.